-Please note that it is currently envisaged that the Scheme will run for a period of 6 months from the start of April 2020.
+Please note that it is currently envisaged that the Scheme will run until the end of March 2021.
 However, it is possible that NHSE will extend the duration of the Scheme and if this happens, we will review our general retention policy and evaluate whether any personal data which is no longer required can be deleted at this stage.

 Our general retention policy referred to above is subject to the following exceptions:

 - If you submit an expenses claim to us (see section above ‘Our expenses system’) we will retain Expenses Data for a period of 7 years from the end of the financial year in which the claim is submitted.
 This is necessary to enable us to comply with statutory requirements relating to accounting and taxation.